The Spectrum of the Ordinary

 machine pieced and quilted

 Well, it's about time I gave you all the scoop on this quilt.
 This year the SAQA Oregon Regional Call for Entry has the theme Blending Poetry and Cloth.
 The artist should reference a piece of poetry, a song or a quotation in creating the composition.
 I struggled to find the perfect poem.
 There are many poets that I admire and I spent a lot of time reading poetry.
-I thought I had my poem chosen when I happened to hear a poet on Prairie Home Companion one day.
-It was The Ordinary by Kirsten Dierking.
-Please go here to read the poem on the Writer's Almanac.
+Then I discovered The Ordinary by Kirsten Dierking.
+You can read the poem here.

 This poem really resonated with me and filled my mind with abstract shapes in the colors of the poem.
 When I set out to work on it I decided to make the squares to represent opals.
 From there, other patterns were done improvisationally, spontaneously and in the moment.
 Eventually a rhythm arose.